Moons of Saturn: Naming

 In 1848, Lassell proposed that the eighth satellite of Saturn be named Hyperion after another Titan.
 When in the 20th century the names of Titans were exhausted, the moons were named after different characters of the Greco-Roman mythology or giants from other mythologies.
 All the irregular moons (except Phoebe, discovered about a century before the others) are named after Inuit, and Gallic gods, and after Norse ice giants.
 The International Astronomical Union's (IAU) Committee for Planetary System Nomenclature, which oversees the naming of Solar System moons, rules that Saturnian moons that are smaller than 3 km in diameter (absolute magnitude H_{V} > 16.5) (Note: If assuming an albedo of 0.04, H_{V} = 16.5 corresponds to a diameter of 3.3 km.
-The formula for the calculation can be found in absolute magnitude#Small Solar System bodies (H).) should only be named if it is of scientific interest.
+The formula for the calculation can be found in absolute magnitude#Small Solar System bodies (H).) should only be named if they are of scientific interest.

 Some asteroids share the same names as moons of Saturn: 55 Pandora, 106 Dione, 577 Rhea, 1809 Prometheus, 1810 Epimetheus, and 4450 Pan.
-In addition, three more asteroids would share the names of Saturnian moons until spelling differences were made permanent by the IAU: Calypso and asteroid 53 Kalypso; Helene and asteroid 101 Helena; and Gunnlod and asteroid 657 Gunlöd.
+In addition, three more asteroids would share the names of Saturnian moons if not for spelling differences made permanent by the IAU: Calypso and asteroid 53 Kalypso; Helene and asteroid 101 Helena; and Gunnlod and asteroid 657 Gunlöd.